jontitmus-code/SuiteCRM8_docker/README.md

 3. Clone this repo

-4. Download and unzip SuiteCRM 8 into the www folder, ensuring to name the folder "suitecrm", you can download it from here: https://suitecrm.com/suitecrm-8-beta-preview/
+4. Download and unzip SuiteCRM 8 into the www folder, ensuring to name the folder "SuiteCRM", you can download it from here: https://suitecrm.com/suitecrm-8-beta-preview/
 > **TIP** \
 > Click the big red button that says something to the effect of "DOWNLOAD BETA X"